Heidijvr/Bamazon/README.md

 * Print bamazonCustomer.js to display the available products in the store.
 * The app prompts the customer to choose the product they would like to purchase by indicating the corresponding number on the
   *'item_id'* table.
+* The name of the product is then displayed as it is visible in the *'product_name'* table, followed by...
-* The available stock of the product of choice is displayed.
+* the available stock of the product of choice.
 * The app then proceeds to prompt the clients to indicate the quantity they wish to order.
 * An indication of the remaining stock in the *'stock_quantity'* table appears after the order.
 * The transaction is finalised when the app proceeds to inquire whether the user would like to make another purchase (Y/N)